Jeff Francoeur: Early life

+Professional career

+Draft and minor leagues

 Francoeur was selected by the Braves in the first round of the June 2002 MLB draft.
 A 4-star defensive back committed to Clemson, he chose to forego college to play baseball.
 After the draft, Francoeur was assigned to the team's advanced Rookie League club in Danville, Virginia, where he played 38 games and hit .327 with 8 home runs and 31 RBIs.
 Francoeur advanced steadily through the Braves minor league system, playing for Rome (Low A) in 2003, Myrtle Beach (High A) and Greenville (former AA) in 2004, and Mississippi (AA) in 2005.

 Francoeur was a member of the Rome Braves inaugural season team which went on to win the 2003 South Atlantic League Championship.
 He led that team in home runs with 14.

 In 2004, Francoeur was named the top prospect in the Braves organization by Baseball America.
 He was a member of the Carolina League regular season and postseason All-Star team.
 In 2005, he was selected to play in the All-Star Futures Game before getting called up by Atlanta.